Why bringing your marketing in-house isn’t always the answer

-Then the company reaches a stage of success where it feels compelled to bring its marketing in-house.
-The company brings its marketing in-house and tries to replicate what that fully-staffed, expertly trained agency was able to achieve with a new, in-house team.
+Then the company reaches a stage of success where it feels compelled to start doing in-house marketing.
+The company brings its marketing in-house.
+They try to replicate what that fully-staffed, expertly trained agency was able to achieve with a new, in-house team.
 Results start to decline and growth stalls.
 The company becomes less profitable and then must reduce its marketing budget – the vicious cycle begins.

 We’ve seen this exact situation unfold numerous times.
 It’s completely normal for companies to expand, mature, and want to bring all their efforts under one roof.
 However, bringing marketing in-house is not a prerequisite to lasting success.
-We’ve seen countless companies make this same mistake and then lose access to all the market insight an agency had previously offered.
+We’ve seen countless companies make this same mistake!
+They instantly lose access to all the market insight an agency had previously offered.

 The main issue that arises with an internal team is that they lack an outsider perspective.
-It’s normal for companies to want to bring everything under one roof where all departments can be overseen and managed easily.
-However, this misplaced duty companies feel when it comes to bringing marketing in-house can create serious problems and impact their vision for the future.
+It’s normal for companies to want to bring everything under one roof.
+That way, all departments can be overseen and managed easily.
+However, this misplaced duty companies feel when it comes to bringing marketing in-house can create serious problems!
+Disruption to marketing then really impacts their vision for the future.

 Here are some of the issues that can, and more often than not, will arise.